 - Prosecutors are praised and promoted for their convictions and trial wins rather than incentified to help offenders find solutions to get them in a better place.

-When you vote in your next local elections, ask the prospective prosecutors what they are going to do to make your community a safer place and vote accordingly (This link is to my blog about voting in the 2018 local elections).
+When you vote in your next local elections, ask the prospective prosecutors what they are going to do to make your community a safer place and vote accordingly (This link is to my blog about voting in local elections).

 Fyodor Dostoevsky said, “The degree of civilization in a society can be judged by entering its prisons”.
 We the people of the United States must do better and we can do better by helping a high percentage of offenders to become successful rather than marking them as failures.